Rosetta Stone Spanish Review: Great for Beginners but Not Serious Learners

 The great thing about these exercises is that they help make your Spanish learning quite well-rounded.
 This is important because fluency involves being good at a lot of different things.

-While Rosetta Stone itself won’t get you to that point, it can help you build important skills that will take you far, even when using other resources or native-level content.
+While Rosetta Stone by itself won’t get you to that point, it can help you build important skills that will take you far, even when using other resources or native-level content.

 Rosetta Stone’s Bonus Features